publiclab/spectral-workbench.js/README.md

 ****

-## Automated tests

-To run Jasmine tests, open `spec/javascripts/test.html` in a browser.
-You can run them on our Github Pages-hosted suite here: http://publiclab.github.io/spectral-workbench.js/test.html.

 ## Contributing

 We welcome community contributions to spectral-workbench.js!
 Learn more about contributing to Spectral Workbench or other Public Lab code projects on this page: http://publiclab.org/wiki/developers